kubernetes/website/content/ja/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 For a complete list of configuration options, see the [configuration file documentation](/ja/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file).

-To customize control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, provide extra arguments to each component as documented in [custom arguments](/ja/docs/admin/kubeadm#custom-args).
+To customize control plane components, including optional IPv6 assignment to liveness probe for control plane components and etcd server, provide extra arguments to each component as documented in [custom arguments](/ja/docs/setup/production-environment/tools/kubeadm/control-plane-flags/).

 To run `kubeadm init` again, you must first [tear down the cluster](#tear-down).

-If you join a node with a different architecture to your cluster, create a separate Deployment or DaemonSet for `kube-proxy` and `kube-dns` on the node.
-This is because the Docker images for these components do not currently support multi-architecture.
+If you join a node with a different architecture to your cluster, make sure that your deployed DaemonSets have container image support for this architecture.

 `kubeadm init` first runs a series of prechecks to ensure that the machine is ready to run Kubernetes.
 These prechecks expose warnings and exit on errors. `kubeadm init`